IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Please note: Disabling the display of the root Dataverse collection theme also disables your ability to edit it.
 Remember that Dataverse collection owners can set their Dataverse collections to "inherit theme" from the root.
 Those Dataverse collections will continue to inherit the root Dataverse collection theme (even though it no longer displays on the root).
 If you would like to edit the root Dataverse collection theme in the future, you will have to re-enable it first.

-Content block
+Content Block
 +++++++++++++

+As shown in the image under :ref:`parts-of-webpage`, the content block is the area below the header and above the footer.

-By default, the content block encloses the default root Dataverse collection page.
-This page contains the data available on the Dataverse installation (e.g. dataverses and datasets) and the functionalities that allow the user to interact with the platform (e.g. search, create/edit data and metadata, ...).
+By default, when you view the homepage of a Dataverse installation, the content block shows the root Dataverse collection.
+This page contains the data available in the Dataverse installation (e.g. dataverses and datasets) and the functionalities that allow the user to interact with the platform (e.g. search, create/edit data and metadata, etc.).

-The Dataverse Software allows you to use a custom homepage, that will **replace** the default collection page on the content block, and serve as a welcome page.
-This allows for complete control over the look and feel of your installation's homepage.
+Rather than showing the root Dataverse collection on the homepage, the content block can show a custom homepage instead.
+Read on for details.

 Custom Homepage
 ^^^^^^^^^^^^^^^

+When you configure a custom homepage, it **replaces** the root Dataverse collection in the content block, serving as a welcome page.
+This allows for complete control over the look and feel of the content block for your installation's homepage.

-Download this sample: :download:`custom-homepage.html </_static/installation/files/var/www/dataverse/branding/custom-homepage.html>` and place it at ``/var/www/dataverse/branding/custom-homepage.html``.
+As a starting point, download :download:`custom-homepage.html </_static/installation/files/var/www/dataverse/branding/custom-homepage.html>` and place it at ``/var/www/dataverse/branding/custom-homepage.html``.

-Once you have the location of your custom homepage HTML file, run this curl command to add it to your settings:
+Given this location for the custom homepage HTML file, run this curl command to add it to your settings:

 ``curl -X PUT -d '/var/www/dataverse/branding/custom-homepage.html' http://localhost:8080/api/admin/settings/:HomePageCustomizationFile``

+Note that the ``custom-homepage.html`` file provided has multiple elements that assume your root Dataverse collection still has an alias of "root".
+While you were branding your root Dataverse collection, you may have changed the alias to "harvard" or "librascholar" or whatever and you should adjust the custom homepage code as needed.

-If you prefer to start with less of a blank slate, you can review the custom homepage used by the Harvard Dataverse Repository, which includes branding messaging, action buttons, search input, subject links, and recent dataset links.
+Note: If you prefer to start with less of a blank slate, you can review the custom homepage used by the Harvard Dataverse Repository, which includes branding messaging, action buttons, search input, subject links, and recent dataset links.
 This page was built to utilize the :doc:`/api/metrics` to deliver dynamic content to the page via Javascript.
 The files can be found at https://github.com/IQSS/dataverse.harvard.edu

-Note that the ``custom-homepage.html`` file provided has multiple elements that assume your root Dataverse collection still has an alias of "root".
-While you were branding your root Dataverse collection, you may have changed the alias to "harvard" or "librascholar" or whatever and you should adjust the custom homepage code as needed.

-For more background on what this curl command above is doing, see the :ref:`database-settings` section below.
 If you decide you'd like to remove this setting, use the following curl command:

 ``curl -X DELETE http://localhost:8080/api/admin/settings/:HomePageCustomizationFile``

-Footer block
+Footer Block
 ++++++++++++

-Within the footer block you have the default footer section (which will always be displayed) and may insert a custom footer, that will be displayed **alongside** the default footer to add additional information to the footer block.
+Within the footer block you have the default footer section (which will always be displayed) and you can insert a custom footer that will be displayed below the default footer.

 Default Footer
 ^^^^^^^^^^^^^^

-The default footer is the component displayed by default on the footer block and will be present on every Dataverse GUI page.
+The default footer is the component displayed by default on the footer block and will be present on every Dataverse webpage.
+Its configuration options are described below.
-The default footer encompasses (configurable) settings that can be used to enhance the look and feel of the default Dataverse footer.
-Such settings are described below.

 Footer Copyright
 ################